 "Debbie is calm, positive and warm and her great drive and determination are all the qualities that will make her a great doula."

-Špela Peternel,
+Dr. Špela Peternel,

-DONA Advanced Doula Trainer
+DONA International Advanced Doula Trainer, Mentor and Visionary

 "I can attest to Debbie‘s character that she is a thoroughly genuine and loyal individual.
 She has a good sense of humour and is a wonderful mother to her two children.
 I think she will make a great doula not only because she is a supportive friend but also because she is open both to the sensible and the spiritual!
 She breastfed her children for many years a sacrifice which I admire particularly as I never could imagine breastfeeding for more than 6 months!
 I think that her support for expecting mothers and fathers in preparing for their baby’s birth would be invaluable."